zgub/pexync/NOTES.md

 - [ ] tests!
 - [ ] validation at transfer end
 - [ ] sender state (reset after aaa)
+- [ ] make sure to not send the same file

 ## Ideas